zxtan98/CProcgen/README.md

 ## License
-The code in this repository are licensed under the MIT License for academic and other non-commercial uses.
+The code in this repository is licensed under the MIT License for academic and other non-commercial uses.
 For commercial use of the code, separate commercial licensing is available.
 Please contact:
 - Zhenxiong Tan (zhenxiong@u.nus.edu.sg)
 - Kaixin Wang (kaixin96.wang@gmail.com)
 - Jonathan Tan (jonathan_tano@nus.edu.sg)